MultiSafepay/docs/content/my-account/manage-account/activating-payment-methods.md

 {{< /details >}}
 ### PayPal
 {{< details title="PayPal activation" >}}
-The instructions below are for the PayPal interface in English.
-If your PayPal webpage is in another language, you can change the language easily by clicking the links at the bottom right of the page.

 **Configuring your PayPal account**

 To configure your PayPal account, follow these steps:

-1. Sign in to [Paypal.com](https://www.paypal.com) with your business account.
+1. Sign in to your business account at [Paypal.com](https://www.paypal.com).
 2. Mouse over your account name in the top-right corner, and then select **Account settings**.
 3. On the **Account access** tab, under **API access**, click **Update**.
 4. Under **Pre-built payment solution**, click **Grant API permission**.